bokhariy/ChromoEnhancer/README.md

 # ChromoNet
-ChromoNet enhance poor quality karyograms so that it would be easier to analyze and less prone to error.
+ChromoNet enhance poor quality karyograms so that it would be easier to analyze them with less error.

 ## Instructions: